Bundle Branch Block 101

 Right BBB (RBBB)

 RBBBs are often benign and diagnosed during routine EKGs.
-An RBBB causes the left ventricle to contract before the right ventricle.
-Many people living with RBBB are asymptomatic and have no complications from the condition.
-If a patient has an asymptomatic RBBB with no other cardiac conditions or complications, patients rarely need ongoing cardiac evaluation.
+They cause the left ventricle to contract before the right ventricle.
+Many people living with RBBBs are asymptomatic and have no complications from the condition.
+If a patient has an asymptomatic RBBB with no other cardiac conditions or complications, they rarely need ongoing cardiac evaluation.
 Some RBBBs can be attributed to damage to the myocardium.

 Etiology of RBBB